Ada-Developers-Academy/core-unit-1/python-oop/static-methods-and-class-methods.md

         print("I can access class variables using the cls parameter:", ExampleClass.example_class_var)
 ```

-The difference is that `cls` will _always_ represent the current class itself; specifying `ExampleClass` could have consequences if class definitions change.
+The difference is that `cls` will _always_ represent the current class itself; specifying `ExampleClass` could have consequences if class definitions change, or when inheritance is involved.

 ## Class Methods: Application